-YANGFENG SU[†] AND ZHAOJUN BAI[‡]
+YANGFENG SU AND ZHAOJUN BAI[†]

 Abstract.
-The rational eigenvalue problem is an emerging class of nonlinear eigenvalue problems arising from a variety of physical applications.
+Rational eigenvalue problem is an emerging class of nonlinear eigenvalue problems arising from a variety of physical applications.
 In this paper, we propose a linearization-based method to solve the rational eigenvalue problem.
 The proposed method converts the rational eigenvalue problem into a well-studied linear eigenvalue problem, and meanwhile, exploits and preserves the structure and properties of the original rational eigenvalue problem.
 For example, the low-rank property leads to a trimmed linearization.
-We show that solving a class of rational eigenvalue problems is just as convenient and efficient as solving linear eigenvalue problems.
+We show that solving a class of rational eigenvalue problems is just as convenient and efficient as solving linear eigenvalue problems of slightly larger sizes.

-Key words. rational eigenvalue problem, linearization, nonlinear eigenvalue problem
+Key words.
+Rational eigenvalue problem, linearization